 Gastric Sleeve Diet Plan after the Surgery

-Long-term success of surgery after gastrectomy is very associated with following the recommended diet.
+The long-term success of surgery after gastrectomy is very associated with following the recommended diet.
 Solid food should not be taken for 2 weeks after surgery.
-Liquid Dida diet should be followed by soft juicy food.
+The liquid Dida diet should be followed by soft juicy food.
 A healthy eating plan is very important after surgery.
 There are two main goals in nutrition after gastric sleeve surgery.
 Ensuring the necessary nutrient and energy requirements by keeping tissue recovery and lean tissue loss at a minimum level after surgery.

 - STAGE (CLEAR LIQUIDS)